adamelha/DB_music/APIs.md

     'username' : '<username>',
 	'password' : '<password>',
-	'entries_per_page' : <int: How many song entries you wish receive>, 'page_index' : <int: the page number you wish to receive>
-	'filters' : {
+	'entries_per_page' : <int: How many song entries you wish receive>, 'page_index' : <int: the page number you wish to receive>, 'order' : '<"desc" or "asc" for descending or ascending order>', 'field' : '<The field of which the data will be sorted>', 'filters' : {
 				'name' : '<artist name>',
 				'number_of_songs' : <int: will return all artists with more than number_of_albums albums>,